Visiting Student

 Financial Aid

-• If you already have a Bachelor’s degree and are wanting to take additional classes at South (regardless if you are or are not seeking to earn a degree or certificate at South), you may not be able eligible to receive financial aid through FAFSA/WASFA funding to cover your classes.
+- If you already have a Bachelor’s degree, you may not be able to get financial aid funding to cover your classes.
 Contact financialsouth@seattlecolleges.edu if you have questions about eligibility.

 Are you planning to do Professional & Technical Career Training?